 Estimate – product

 At this stage, we can already estimate the potential volume of work on the product.
-And we get a complete understanding of the required budget in several scenarios (optimistic and pessimistic).
+We also get a complete understanding of the required budget in several scenarios (optimistic and pessimistic).

 The success of a product hinges significantly on the expertise of the team involved.
 Equally crucial to the team’s effectiveness is its structure, which complements the selection of highly qualified specialists.
 The standard set of roles for the discovery phase in design thinking includes: